 Welcome.
 My name is CHAN Kin Shing陳健成, a Hongkonger.
 I studied Chinese language and literature at The Chinese University of Hong Kong from 2003 to 2006 and worked a year as a research assistant before entering the Graduate School of the same institute in 2007.
 During my two years as a graduate student, I extended the focus of my research from Chinese literature to the intellectual history of the late imperial period of the country, with a special interest in the thoughts of Ming China (1368-1644/1661) Confucians.
 I then earned my master’s degree by submitting a thesis titled A Study of Statecraft Ideals in Ming China by Statistical Analysis of Collections of Statecraft Writings on jingshiwenbian經世文編 in June 2009.
 Currently, my research focuses on how Ming scholars interpreted and annotated the Book of Documents (Shangshu 尚書 or Shujing 書經 ) with special focuses on the diversities of the annotations, the reason(s) for these diversities and how they were applied to politics, regarding the politic-related nature of this particular Classic.

 I was deeply impressed by the achievements of Japanese sinology in history, known as kangaku漢学 in Japanese since I was an undergraduate student.
-Learnings of Edo Japan (1603-1868) Confucians are also examined in order to review the difference of the acceptance and transformation of Confucianism, and interpretation of Confucian classics between the two countries.
+Learnings of Edo Japan (1603-1868) Confucians are also examined in order to review the difference of the transformation of Confucian ideas, and interpretation of Confucian classics between the two countries.

-I seldom remember that I have been enthusiated about modern archery until my wife reminds me that we first met in an introductory course of it.
+I seldom remember that I have been enthused about modern archery until my wife reminds me that we first met in an introductory course of it.
 But I indeed can never forget that I was lucky enough to be the worst student of Master Lam Wing-kit林永傑師傅 who has unreservedly taught me various styles of Chinese martial arts, for example, Eagle Claw.
 Apart from being a researcher and translator, now I enjoy films as well as answering my eight-years-old daughter’s curiosity about the world.